SaveLIFE Foundation is an independent, non-profit non-governmental organization

 committed to improving road safety and emergency care across India.

-After his cousin died in a road accident in 2008, Piyush Tewari founded SLF with the aim of improving road safety emergency care across India.
-Piyush, who was then the Managing Director of Calibrated Group’s (a US-based private equity firm) India operations, started studying the space of emergency care and discovered that 50% of all road accident deaths in India can be prevented if the victims received timely care.
-He then invited his friend and mentor Krishen Mehta to join him in setting up the organization with a mission to enable Bystander Care — the immediate care that the police and public can provide emergency victims, especially those of road accidents, to enhance their chances of survival.
+After his cousin died in a road crash in 2008, Piyush Tewari founded SLF with the aim of improving road safety emergency care across India.
+Piyush, who was then the Managing Director of Calibrated Group’s (a US-based private equity firm) India operations, started studying the space of emergency care and discovered that 50% of all road crash deaths in India can be prevented if the victims received timely care.
+He then invited his friend and mentor Krishen Mehta to join him in setting up the organization with a mission to enable Bystander Care — the immediate care that the police and public can provide emergency victims, especially those of road crashes, to enhance their chances of survival.

 SLF started with training police personnel — the first responders at most accident spots — in basic trauma and life support skills.
 Over the past 8 years, SLF has expanded its operations to include advocacy for stronger road safety and emergency care laws and an accident prevention training program for high-risk commercial drivers.
 Based out of New Delhi, today SLF has operations in over 10 states and union territories across the country and has impacted policy to bring permanent change in road safety and emergency care in India.